Leonidas Kaselakis

-Leonidas Kaselakis (Greek: Λεωνίδας Κασελάκης; born 1 June 1990) is a Greek professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.
+Leonidas Kaselakis (Greek: Λεωνίδας Κασελάκης; born 1 June 1990) is a Greek professional basketball player for Karditsa of the Greek Basketball League.
 He is a 2.03 m (6 ft 8 in) tall, 113 kg (250 lbs.) power forward, who can also play at the small forward position.

 Professional career

 Ilysiakos (2008–2012)

 Kaselakis began his professional career in the Greek 2nd division with Ilysiakos.

 PAOK (2012–2014)

 Kaselakis signed a two-year contract with the Greek Basket League club PAOK in 2012.

 AEK (2014–2015)

 In 2014, Kaselakis moved to AEK.

 Nea Kifissia (2015–2016)

 Kaselakis was named the Greek League Most Improved Player, in 2016, while he was a player of the Greek club Nea Kifissia.

 Astana (2016–2018)

 On 17 July 2016, Kaselakis signed with the Kazakh VTB United League team Astana, where he spent two successful seasons.

 Promitheas Patras (2018–2020)

 On 27 June 2018, Kaselakis returned to Greece, and signed a two-year contract with Promitheas Patras.